jjti/personal-site/content/drafts/2018-05-14-Serverless-Scraper/index.md

 date: 5/14/2018
 ---

-I'm looking for a house right now.
-I'm looking because I started reading [Mr Money Mustache](https://www.mrmoneymustache.com/) and [/r/personalfinance](https://www.reddit.com/r/personalfinance/), and was hooked by their message: an increased savings rate leads to freedom.
+I'm looking at houses right now because I started reading [Mr Money Mustache](https://www.mrmoneymustache.com/) and [/r/personalfinance](https://www.reddit.com/r/personalfinance/).
+I was hooked by their message: an increased savings rate leads to freedom.
 The goal is allow projects, career moves, and physical moves to all be made on personal rather than financial interests.

 The barrier between me and a higher savings rate is housing.
 It's greater than 60% of my total spending, even with split rent in a small studio.
 And I'm not alone in the experience -- Boston is the [third most expensive](http://time.com/money/4287132/most-expensive-cities-to-rent/) U.S. city in which to be a renter.

-So to reduce my spending, I started looking at buying property.
-It's counterintuitive, since a mortgage will cost more each month than [what I'm paying in rent](https://www.nytimes.com/interactive/2014/upshot/buy-rent-calculator.html), and buying in an expensive city is generally a bad idea, but, with enough roommates, the overall cost per month could actually be lower.
-I'm going to try and rent out all the square footage I can.

-Unsurprisingly, not many houses fit the bill, and I wound up scrolling/clicking through hundreds of houses on Zillow.
-When looking for houses, most people setup a search in MLS, Zillow, or Redfin to be auto-notified when a house hits the market that fits their search criteria.
+So to reduce my spending, I started looking at houses.
+Unsurprisingly in a HCOL area, not many houses fit what I'm looking for, and I've wound up scrolling/clicking through hundreds on Zillow.
+Most shoppers setup a search in MLS, Zillow, or Redfin to be auto-notified when a house hits the market that fits their search criteria.
 That's probably the best approach, but I decided instead to setup a scraper that polls houses in Boston and ranks them based on their estimated cash flow (expected rent minus expenses).
 Besides creating a more convenient, real-time ranking, it also meant getting to learn more Golang and play around more with [Serverless](https://serverless.com/): an application framework I've been using at work with great results.

 ### Serverless Setup